MicrosoftDocs/windows-itpro-docs/devices/surface-hub/appendix-a--powershell.md

 What do you need in order to run the scripts?

--   Remote Windows PowerShell access to your organization's domain or tenant, Exchange servers, and Skype for Business servers.
+-   Remote PowerShell access to your organization's domain or tenant, Exchange servers, and Skype for Business servers.
 -   Admin credentials for your organization's domain or tenant, Exchange servers, and Skype for Business servers.

 **Note**  Whether you’re creating a new account or modifying an already-existing account, the validation script will verify that your device account is configured correctly.
 You should always run the validation script before adding a device account to Surface Hub.